 1957-Dick Clark’s T.V. show American Bandstand debuts.

-1960- The movie Spartacusopened.
+1960- The movie Spartacus opened.
 Producer/star Kirk Douglas had been using blacklisted screenwriter Dalton Trumbo for the script, smuggling him in and out of the lot for story meetings.
 Finally Douglas got fed up and ordered Trumbo to be brought out in the open as the movie's true author.
-This was considered the official end of the Hollywood Blacklist era, which had lasted since 1947.
-After director Anthony Mann left the project, Douglas hired Stanley Kubrick, who had such a hard time he afterwards left Hollywood never to return.
+This was considered the official end of the Hollywood Blacklist era, which had been going on since 1947.
+After director Anthony Mann left the project, Douglas hired Stanley Kubrick, who had such a hard time he left Hollywood afterward never to return.

 1982- London musical 'Cats' opened on Broadway.